akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 sink, and we used the convenience function `Keep.right` to say that we are only interested in the materialized value of the sink.

-In our example, the `Sink` materializes a value of type `Future` which will represent the result of the folding process over the stream.
+In our example, the `Sink.fold` materializes a value of type `Future` which will represent the result of the folding process over the stream.
 In general, a stream can expose multiple materialized values, but it is quite common to be interested in only the value of the Source or the Sink in the stream.
 For this reason there is a convenience method called `runWith()` available for `Sink`, `Source` or `Flow` requiring, respectively,